J-C-B/community-splunk-scripts/README.md

-# Build scripts to create a basic splunk node or heavy forwarder
+# Build scripts to create basic splunk nodes or heavy forwarder with syslog-ng

 ## Purpose